 Income received by a Fund from sources within foreign countries may be subject to withholding and other taxes imposed by such countries.
 Tax treaties and conventions between certain countries and the U.S. may reduce or eliminate such taxes.
 If more than 50% of the value of a Fund's total assets at the close of its taxable year consists of securities of foreign corporations, a Fund may be able to elect to "pass through" to a Fund's shareholders the amount of eligible foreign income and similar taxes paid by a Fund.
-If this election is made, a shareholder generally subject to tax will be required to include in gross income (in addition to taxable dividends actually received) his or her pro rata share of the foreign taxes paid by a Fund, and may be entitled either to deduct (as an itemized deduction) his or her pro rata share of foreign taxes in computing his or her taxable income or to use it as a foreign tax credit against his or her U.S. federal income tax liability, subject to certain limitations.
+If this election is made, a shareholder generally subject to tax will be required to include in gross income (in addition to taxable dividends actually received) his or her pro rata share of the foreign taxes paid by a Fund, and may be entitled either to deduct (as an itemized deduction) his or her pro rata share of foreign taxes paid by a Fund, and may be entitled either to deduct (as an itemized deduction) his or her pro rata share of to use it as a foreign tax credit against his or her U.S. federal income tax liability, subject to certain limitations.
 In particular, a shareholder must hold his or her shares (without protection from risk of loss) on the ex-dividend date and for at least 15 more days during the 30-day period surrounding the ex-dividend date to be eligible to claim a foreign tax credit with respect to a gain dividend.
 No deduction for foreign taxes may be claimed by a shareholder who does not itemize deductions.
 Each shareholder will be notified within 60 days after the close of a Fund's taxable year whether the foreign taxes paid by a Fund will "pass through" for that year.

 Generally, a credit for foreign taxes is subject to the limitation that it may not exceed the shareholder's U.S. tax attributable to his or her total foreign source taxable income.
 For this purpose, if the pass-through election is made, the source of a Fund's income will flow through to shareholders of a Fund.
-With respect to a Fund, gains from the sale of securities will be treated as derived from U.S. sources and certain currency fluctuation gains, including fluctuation gains from foreign currency-denominated debt securities, receivables and payables will be treated as ordinary income derived from U.S. sources.
-The limitation on the foreign tax credit is applied separately to foreign source passive income, and to certain other types of income.
+With respect to a Fund, gains from the sale of securities will be treated as derived from U.S. sources and certain currency fluctuation gains, including fluctuation gains from foreign tax credit is applied separately to foreign source passive income, and to certain other types of income.
 A shareholder may be unable to claim a credit for the full amount of his or her proportionate share of the foreign taxes paid by a Fund.
 The foreign tax credit can be used to offset only 90% of the revised alternative minimum tax imposed on corporations and individuals and foreign taxes generally are not deductible in computing alternative minimum taxable income.